Top 30 JavaScript Interview Questions and Answers for 2024

 - Arrow functions for shorter syntax and lexical

-. - Template literals for string interpolation.
+this. - Template literals for string interpolation.

 - Destructuring for extracting values from arrays and objects.